nanoframework/nanoFramework.Azure.Devices/README.md

 **Important**: method names are case sensitive.
 So make sure you name your functions in C# use the same case.

+> Note: some modem have limitations in the length of the message.
+The message is what contains the payload.
+Make sure you'll check the limitations when using the FullyManaged library.

 ### Status update event

 A status update event is available: